kmchaina/intranet/README.md

 # NIMR Intranet System

 A comprehensive intranet system built for the National Institute for Medical Research (NIMR), Tanzania.
+This Laravel-based platform provides hierarchy-aware features, dynamic organizationa#### 💬 2.4 Internal Chat System

+> **⚠️ COMPLEX FEATURE - Requires WebSocket/Real-time Setup**
+>
-This Laravel-based platform provides hierarchy-aware features, dynamic organizational management, and engaging UI/UX for internal communications and document management.
+> This feature involves real-time messaging and will require:agement, and engaging UI/UX for internal communications and document management.

 ## 🏛️ About NIMR